SinghyTheDev/Fruit-Vegetable-Classifier/README.md

-# Fruit and Veg Classifier
+# Fruit and Vegetable Classifier

 ## Overview
 This project creates an image classifier for 36 different categories of fruits and vegetables by implementing a Convolutional Neural Network (CNN).